 Sara and Nolan team up to find this cold-hearted killer and save the missing woman.
 That is, if it’s not too late or if they don’t get hurt in the process.

 The plot is really intriguing and definitely keeps you guessing, curious and anticipating.
-Not only do we have the creepy discoveries of the human remains, but we also have a mysterious person posting videos of the discoveries as they were being dug up.
+Not only do we have creepy discoveries of human remains, but we also have a mysterious person posting videos of said discoveries as they were being dug up.

 Then there’s also the missing young woman.
 As with the previous books, this one also reveals the victim’s point of view (in the third person), though not as elaborate as the others.
 But we still feel the desperation and fear for her life.

 One thing this book has that the others don’t is the focus on forensics.
-It is clear the author did her research thoroughly.
-I like that.
-I feel I learned something new.
+It’s clear the author did her research thoroughly.

 If I had to recommend each novel for only two things, it would be like this: